amperka/AmperkaTDS/API.md

 ### `void begin()`

 Initializes the given interface, prepares the board for communication.
 Call this method before interfacing with `AmperkaTDS`.
-For example, in your `setup()`.
+For example, in your `setup`.

 ### `void read()`

 Reads and stores the sensor data values: EC and TDS.

-### `uint16_t getEC()`
+### `uint16_t getEC() const`

 Returns the stored electrical conductivity (EC) when the call method `read`.
-EC measurement is in microsiemens per centimeter and ranges from `0` to `2500` in `uS/cm`.
+EC measurement is in microsiemens per centimeter and ranges from 0 to 2500 in uS/cm.

-### `uint16_t getTDS()`
+### `uint16_t getTDS() const`

 Returns the stored total dissolved solids (TDS) when the call method `read`.
-TDS measurement is in parts per million and ranges from `0` to `1250` in `ppm`.
+TDS measurement is in parts per million and ranges from 0 to 1250 in ppm.

+### `void setCalibrationFactor(float calibrationFactor)`

+Corrects the difference between the known TDS value and the TDS measurement value.
+The argument `calibrationFactor` is the ratio between the known TDS value and the TDS measurement value, which returned `readCalibrationFactor` function.

-### `float getCalibrationFactor()`
+### `float readCalibrationFactor(uint16_t calibrationTDS)`

-Returns the ratio between the known TDS value and the TDS measurement value.
+Calculate and returns the ratio between the known TDS value and the TDS measurement value.
 In the ideal case, the ratio is `1`.
 Use the returned value in the function `setCalibrationFactor`.
-During the calibration, use a liquid buffer solution of known TDS value.
+The argument `calibrationTDS` the value liquid buffer solution with a known parameter TDS in ppm.

-_The measured value may differ from the actual value due to the individual differences between the different TDS sensors and differences in the control boards.
-Therefore, calibration is required before measurement, to obtain a more accurate TDS value._
+_The measured value TDS may differ from the actual value due to the individual differences between the different TDS sensors and differences in the control boards.
+Therefore, calibration is required before measurement, to obtain a more accurate TDS value.
+During the calibration, use a liquid buffer solution of known TDS value._

-### `void setCalibrationFactor(float calibrationFactor)`

-Corrects the difference between the known TDS value and the TDS measurement value.
-The argument `calibrationFactor` is the ratio between the known TDS value and the TDS measurement value, which gets `getCalibrationFactor()` function.
+**Calibration Step**

+- Insert the probe into the buffer solution of known TDS value.
+- Call the function `readCalibrationFactor`, which returns the value `calibrationFactor`.
+- Use the value `calibrationFactor` in the function `setCalibrationFactor`.

 ### `void setEnvironmentTemperature(float temperature)`